 - Start and stop your vehicle gently and have your tyres adjusted to the pressure they need : that way you will reduce the emission of polluting particles

-Recommended simple actions to vulnerable people’s health in case of suspended particles (PM10) episodes or suspended particles (PM10) Alerts, and nitrogen dioxide (NO2) episodes:
+Recommended simple actions to vulnerable people’s health in case of suspended particles (PM10) episodes or suspended particles (PM10) early alerts, and nitrogen dioxide (NO2) episodes:

 - People with respiratory illnesses or heart disease and the elderly are recommended to reduce any intense physical exercise, particularly outdoors